 Centr workout lengths

 The workouts are all short and intense.
 That’s what I love about Centr.
 I don’t have the time to spend hours on workouts.
-They are mostly 20-30 minutes long and most people, if they are honest with themselves and reprioritise can find 20-30 minutes a day.
+They are mostly 20-30 minutes long (as you move up the levels they get longer) and most people, if they are honest with themselves and reprioritise can find 20-30 minutes a day.
 I know I usually spend 2 hours a day on Instagram so 30 minutes for fitness is definitely achievable!
 Especially when you can do it from home.
 I just love that I don’t have to go anywhere, my kids can be in the same room and I can get a good workout in.

 You can do the workouts without equipment.
 Some of the workouts do require equipment but they have a guide that suggests alternatives you might have in the home like bottles of water, cans or mimicking skipping instead of skipping if you can’t swing a rope around.

 I have made some purchases and you can see exactly what I’ve bought and use in the health and fitness section of my Amazon Store (affiliate links).

 I have purchased some dumbells and a weighted skipping rope so far.
 I do use the gym at work for 2 days a week so I switch out the exercises that use equipment to those days so that I can make the most of the equipment.